 CurrentState property of

-VisualElement class allows developer to set/get current element state.
+VisualElement class allows a developer to set/get current element state.

 public void ChangeStateRules()